| Mission Network News

 Britain’s Prime Minister Teresa May survived a no-confidence vote triggered by a disgruntled group of Members of Parliament expressing dissatisfaction over Phase One of the Brexit deal she negotiated.

 Stephen Chilcraft, chairman of TeachBeyond’s board and a British citizen, explains in an interview with Mission Network News that Phase One covers the United Kingdom’s withdrawal from the European Union; the second half covers the financial side.
-(MNN’s media server is offline.
-We will post a link to the interview podcast when it’s available.)

 “The European Union, as it is now, has become a political project, rather than just a common market, which is what we originally joined,” Chilcraft says.
 “Many people were suspicious of the political dimension, even though they would be happy to continue in the economic relationship.”
 The clock is ticking because Britain is legally bound to leave at the end of March.